JuliaLang/julia/README.windows.md

   3. The Julia build can (as of 2014-02-28) fail after building OpenBLAS.
   This appears (?) to be a result of the OpenBLAS build trying to run the Microsoft Visual C++ `lib.exe` tool  -- which we don't need to do -- without checking for its existence.
-    This uncaught error kills the Julia buil
+    This uncaught error kills the Julia build.
-.
 If this happens, follow the instructions in the helpful error message and continue the build, *viz.*

      ```
     cd deps/openblas-v0.2.9.rc1   # This path will depend on the version of OpenBLAS.
     make install
     cd ../..